Fly.io sponsors the Laravel Livewire project, and now we're hiring Laravel people.

 What You'll Do

 - Help create the initial "Run a Laravel App" Getting Started Guide.
-Don't worry, we have a technical writer that can help polish it up.
 We'll help answer questions about the Fly.io side.

 - Be a public presence in the Laravel community.
 This just means that you post about the cool things you're doing and engage with others in the community; in particular, it means being helpful to Laravel developers everywhere, regardless of where they deploy their applications.